treeverse/lakeFS/docs/howto/mirroring.md

 Reasoning about these is non-trivial, especially in the face of a regional disaster, However ensuring business continuity might require that we have these answers.

-Using lakeFS mirroring makes it much easier to answer: we are guaranteed that the latest commit that exists in the replica isin a consistent state and is fully usable, even if it isn't the absolute latest commit - it still reflects a known, consistent, point in time.
+Using lakeFS mirroring makes it much easier to answer: we are guaranteed that the latest commit that exists in the replica is in a consistent state and is fully usable, even if it isn't the absolute latest commit - it still reflects a known, consistent, point in time.

-#### Data Locality
+### Data Locality

 For certain workloads, it might be cheaper to have data available in multiple regions: Expensive hardware such as GPUs might fluctuate in price, so we'd want to pick the region that currently offers the best pricing.
 The difference could easily offset to cost of the replicated data.